RevenantEverest/FiresideBOT/README.md

 #### Welcome Message:
 - Add a welcome message to your server that gets sent as a DM to every new member

+#### Custom Commands:
+- Create custom commands that return any desired output!

 #### Server Logging:
 - Log all the happenings in the server, to member updates, role creation/changes and more!